+'''

-I IV icode:=PCHECK(dsnum)
+I IV icode:=PCHECK( dsnum )

+'''

-The PCHECK intrinsic can be used in both master and slave programs.
-It returns an integer value that specifies the completion status of the most recently executed DS program-to-program intrinsic.
+PCHECK intrinsic can be used in both master and slave programs. value specifies It returns an integer that completion οf recently status the most executed program-to-program intrinsic.

-When the PCHECK intrinsic is executed, it returns to the calling program a number, icode, that specifies the completion status of the most recently executed DS program-to-program intrinsic.
-The values of icode and the associated meanings are described in Appendix A.
+When the PCHECK intrinsic is executed, it returns to the calling program a number, \underline{icode} , that specifies the completion status of the most recently executed DS program-to-program intrinsic.
+The values of \underline{icode} and the associated meanings are described in Appendix A.